segmentio/segment-docs/src/connections/destinations/catalog/clevertap/index.md

 > info ""
-> In cloud mode CleverTap uses Segment anononymous ID as the CleverTap ID
+> In cloud mode CleverTap uses Segment anononymous ID as the CleverTap ID.
-> In device mode, CleverTap ignores the anonymous ID and CleverTap injects it's own ID
+> In device mode, CleverTap ignores the anonymous ID and CleverTap injects it's own ID.

 ## Alias